 Information and Communication Technology (ICT)

-Our students have access to a range of technology through classroom computers, electronic whiteboards, an automated Library Resource Centre and an ICT laboratory.
-Children are taught computing skills through the implementation of a skills development checklist, designed to facilitate the application of computing skills across all learning areas, in particular English, Society and Environment and T&E. Through a Digital Technologies Acceptable User Agreement, all students use technology appropriately as an information source.
+Our students have access to a range of technology through classroom computers & devices, electronic whiteboards and an automated Library Resource Centre.
+Children are taught computing skills through the implementation of a skills development checklist, designed to facilitate the application of computing skills across all learning areas, in particular English, HaSS and T&E. Through a Digital Technologies Acceptable User Agreement, all students use technology appropriately as an information source.
 In recent years, our students have used technology to design advertisements, created a newspaper, produced their graduation book, explored digital photography and produced stop motion animations.
-Click this link to access a list of apps we currently use on the school’s iPads to develop critical and creative thinking in our students. iPad Apps.

-Our school has a well regarded Performing Arts program.
-Performances feature at school assemblies, an annual Year 6 Musical Production, special ceremonies and concerts, and in visits to various community groups and competitions.
-Children are taught to read music by learning the recorder from Year 4.
+Our school has a well regarded Performing Arts program managed by Mrs Jennifer Fine.
+Performances feature at school assemblies, performances, special ceremonies and concerts, and in visits to various community groups and competitions.
+Children are currently taught to read music via the recorder from Year 4.

-The Visual Arts program is enjoyed by all students from Years 1-6 with creative, interesting art works being produced.
+The Visual Arts program, run by Ms Stephanie Matthews is enjoyed by all students from Years 1-6 with creative, interesting art works being produced.
 A number of projects involving Artists in Residence have been completed in recent years including the painting of a mural on the school amenities block, artwork created for the Grant Street Railway Station and Metal Bugs made from recycled junk.
+More...

 Japanese Language and Culture